 The sketch was only a guide to making actual size molds.
 Artisan designers created molds for the Art Deco panels combining their design craftsmanship with extensive CAD drafting and also precision cutting using CNC machines.

 The Westbrook Building at Sundance Square, Ft Worth, TX | Art Deco Design, Custom Design Elements using Cast Stone, GFRC | Architect: Bennett Benner Pettit, Inc

 PROJECT: High-End Design Element Using Custom Mold – Rockwall County Court House

-The architect for this project had vision for unique design elements on the exterior of the building.
-AAS team designed highly intricate mold to create it in cast stone.
-The precise tolerance and detailed coordination with the construction team helped create the desired look with smooth installation that completed on time.
+The architect for this project had a vision for unique design elements on the exterior of the building.
+AAS team designed a highly intricate mold to create it in cast stone.
+The precise tolerance and detailed coordination with the construction team helped create the desired look with a smooth installation that completed on time.

 Advanced Architectural Stone – AAS – Formerly Advanced Cast Stone | Rockwall County Courthouse | Cast Stone, Precast | Technology Allowed Complex Shapes and Desired Aesthetic Design | Brinkley Sargent Architects | DMG Masonry